-There has been little development over recent years with only 24 new houses being built between 1992 and 2015.
+9.1.
+There has been little development over recent years with only 24 new houses being built between 1992 and 2015, as the chart below illustrates.
 This is fewer than any of its neighbouring villages of Ickford, Oakley or Shabbington, and indeed less than half the number of completions in Oakley.